-- PSTN Fallback is supported only on the BRI module. - PSTN Fallback is supported only between ports on the same BRI module. - The scenarios that trigger PSTN Fallback (i.e., power outage and/or IP network loss) are configured by the TrunkLifeLineType parameter.
+- PSTN Fallback is supported only between ports on the same BRI module. - The scenarios that trigger PSTN Fallback (i.e., power outage and/or IP network loss) are configured by the TrunkLifeLineType parameter.
 For more information, see the User's Manual. - This PSTN Fallback feature has no relation to the PSTN Fallback Software Upgrade Key